Refer a Friend

 With the middle of the year almost upon us (and the end of the year for those following the financial calendar), now is a great time to review your budget and look for areas of improvement.
 Reviewing and setting out a budget can feel overwhelming, especially if it means breaking spending habits you’ve had for long time.
-When it comes to reviewing your budget yourself it helps to keep it simple.
-We’ve put together a step by step guide to help you review your budget from home.
-These steps can be followed whether you have an existing budget or not.
+We’ve put together a step by step guide on how to budget and save, to help you review your budget from home.

 Thinking about your financial goals is a great way to start the budgeting process.
 Cutting out spending can be hard, so visualising what you’re working towards can be an effective way to stay on track when it comes to budget.
 Whether you’re wanting to buy a home, a car, pay for school fees, or you’re looking to reduce stress, your goals will help drive the success of your budget and will be a good point of reference to look to when you’re feeling unmotivated.

 If you already have financial goals in place are they still relevant?
 Financial goals do not have to be set in stone, they can move with you as your situation and priorities change.

 If you have been tracking your spending take a look back at where your money has gone.
 This will help you to look at what is being spent on necessities (such as fuel and utility bills) and what is being spent on things that are just nice to have (such as meals out and takeaway coffee).
 If you haven’t tracked your spending now is a good time to start, that way you’ll have a better idea on where your money is going when you go to review your budget again in the future.
 If you haven’t been consciously tracking your spending you might be able to pick up on your spending habits by looking back at credit or debit card statements.

 Our online budget planner can help you lay out all your expenses clearly and work out how much room you have to move.